bombasticSlacks/Aspirant/Game/Designing-Storage.md

 ### Crafting Storage
 Efficient storage requires numerous small latches and fixings and meticulous tailored pieces to come together into a functional piece.
 General costs for crafting different pieces of storage are as follows:
 * Belts: Base cost of 10 silver for 4 units of storage.
-* Bags and Saddlebags: Base cost of 5 silver for 6 units of storage.
+* Bags: Base cost of 5 silver for 6 units of storage.
+* Saddlebags: Base cost of 10 silver for 10 units of storage

 Every type of storage can have up to 4 additional size.